 However, container tracking sensors are still one of the most widely used IoT tech by freight forwarders and shipping lines.
 With smart trackers, it is possible to check the container’s location at any given point and be updated on the status of the shipment in real-time.

 You can track the whole container and also trace shipments down to the individual item until it is delivered to the destination point.
 But despite these new technologies, tracking the shipments still is a tiresome process for many.
+If this is part of your daily routine, then wouldn’t it be nice to have all of this data processed in a more efficient manner?
+You can avoid this without having to invest in IoT devices – read all about how, right here.

 Get real-time tracking data without IoT device